Phone: 0114 273 8951

 Andrew read Law and Management Science at Keele University, going on to study for the Bar Vocational Course in Nottingham in 2000.
 He was called to the Bar by Lincoln’s Inn in 2001.
-He practises in all areas of family law – both public and private as well as matrimonial finance.
+He practises in both public and private family law.

-Between 2008 and 2010 he was Head of Family Law at Mourant de Feu & Jeune (now Mourant Ozannes) in Jersey, one of the world’s largest offshore law firms, where he primarily specialised in matrimonial finance, dealing with both legal aid cases and private clients, and involving assets up to £15m.
+Between 2008 and 2010 he was Head of Family Law at Mourant de Feu & Jeune (now Mourant Ozannes) in Jersey, one of the world’s largest offshore law firms.

 “A firm favourite with clients, Mr Wynne is always quick to grasp the key issues of the case.
 His approach is pragmatic, and his knowledge of his area of expertise is first rate.”

 “Mr Wynne is a ‘wonderful advocate’, my first choice every time.
 He is knowledgeable, unfailingly helpful and approachable, and has an excellent manner with my clients.” – Local Authority Solicitor.

 Andrew is a family law specialist, with a particular interest in care proceedings and matrimonial finance.
 Andrew regularly appears in both the County Court and High Court, and also has significant experience in dealing with Emergency Orders and injunctions at Magistrate Court level.
 His practice is split between representing local authorities, parents and extended family members as well as children (by their guardians or directly) in public law matters.

 Andrew has a particular interest in cases involving non-accidental injuries with numerous perpetrators and the involvement of significant medical evidence.
 He regularly represents local authorities and parents in a wide range of applications pursuant to the Adoption Act 2002 including those involving challenges to Placement Orders and Adoption.